Germany's Next Topmodel season 15: Photo shoot guide

-Death threats and criticism
+Controversies

+In January 2021, former contestant Maribel Sancia Todt said that the production portrayed her as "pretty stupid" and "introverted".
+This behavior was "totally provoked" by the production crew.
+"They made me so sick and unsettled with their questions," explains Maribel.
+As a result, she refused to speak and became more and more silent.
+Her conclusion: "I was just smart enough to keep my mouth shut at the right moment."

-Contestant Lijana Kaggwa received death threats after participating in the fifteenth season of Germany's Next Top Model.
+Contestant Lijana Kaggwa received death threats after participating in the show.
 She told that she was spat on the street and people tried to poison her dog, which led to police protection.
 She decided to quit at the live final due to these incidents.
 Christian Vock from web.de criticized the show for not being completely aware of these death threats.
 He said that the editing room was mainly used to show unpleasant statements from Lijana on TV and thus exaggerate it.
 Mareike Fangmann from Stern wrote: "The broadcasting channel ProSieben has also a complicity because the broadcaster knows exactly how to cut scenes together in order to identify a clear bitch.
 Good for the ratings, good for the show. [...]
 But ProSieben should have protected Lijana beforehand.
 Could have omitted scenes to protect her and thus incited less hatred."

-In May 2022 Lijana Kaggwa (Season 15) who received death threats and had to experience cyberbullying after her participation in Germany's Next Topmodel reveals the inhumane practices of Germany's Next Topmodel in a YouTube video.
+In May 2022, Lijana Kaggwa reveals the inhumane practices of Germany's Next Topmodel in a YouTube video.
 The video has 2.4 million views in nine days.
 Nathalie Volk (contestant from Season 9) said that Lijana Kaggwa is telling the truth and furthermore that this show is bullying and assault.
 There was an incident when Heidi Klum threw her into the pool and threw off color balloons.
 She was 16 years old at the time and also bled.
 She said: "I have scars on my body because of Heidi."
 The broadcaster ProSieben takes legal action against Lijana Kaggwa and Nathalie Volk.
 Volk said: "I find it unbelievable that the broadcaster would like to report us, Lijana and me.
 I've also spoken to many Americans here.
 They are also totally appalled that the broadcaster and the broadcasting group want to sue young women for telling the truth."
 She also stated that she is still traumatized by the show.

-In the course of the allegations of former contestants against the show and Heidi Klum, the Germany-wide very famous Youtuber Rezo also strongly criticized Germany's Next Topmodel and was surprised that the show had not yet been canceled.
+In the course of the allegations of former contestants against the show and Heidi Klum, the Germany-wide very famous YouTuber Rezo also strongly criticized Germany's Next Topmodel and was surprised that the show had not yet been canceled.
 His video is called: "Abu$e, lies and minors".